 Recycling has been over-praised through the years.
-While it’s great that we have found ways to break down our waste and create something else (or the same thing) with the recycled materials, it still requires a lot of energy.
+While it’s great that we have found ways to break down our waste and create something else (or the same thing) with recycled materials, it still requires a lot of energy.
 What’s more is that, if we simply recycle everything, we are likely using new resources each time we buy that item again.
 In other words, it’s better than sending things to the landfill, but recycling should hardly be our first thought on helping the environment.

-Reusing and repurposing are both a step back and the way forward.
+Reusing and repurposing is both a step back and the way forward.
 In times when resources were valued and energy didn’t come as easily, items were made to be reused again and again.
 “Disposable” is a plastic-age term, a calling card for a time when bags are doubled and tossed away twenty minutes later.
 Times have changed, but perhaps it’s time to regress a little.

 For those of us looking to care for the planet, we need to get back to reusing.
 And, when items can’t be reused, we need to find ways to repurpose them.
-Recycling should be a last option, just before the garbage can.
+Recycling should be the last option, just before the garbage can.

 1. It’s less expensive.

 If we are recycling stuff, that means we are buying things anew, which costs either us, a company or the planet more.
 Instead, we can reuse items like grocery bags, paper (use the back), boxes, ribbons, wrapping paper, and packaging “peanuts”.
-We’ll save ourselves the cost having to buy these items.
+We’ll save ourselves the cost of having to buy these items.
 Additionally, we can buy used items — cars, computers, cameras, etc. — and save a bundle, as well as conserve resources and prevent them from being tossed.

 2. It uses less energy.

-Recycling is energy intensive.
+Recycling is energy-intensive.
 Stuff has to be heated up, melted, and reconstituted into whatever it becomes.
 In many cases, such as glass bottles and jars, this makes little sense.
 There is a lot of embodied energy lost every time we recycle rather than reuse these items.
 Instead, we could simply reuse them, particularly if we are growing our own food to can and make our own ginger beer or kombucha to bottle.
 Or, if items aren’t particularly useful to us, we can probably find people, like farmers, vendors or artisans, who would use them.

 3. It causes less (or no) pollution.